 Is Claude better than ChatGPT?

-For long-form writing, nuanced analysis, and complex instruction following, Claude consistently outperforms ChatGPT in our testing.
-ChatGPT has advantages in web browsing, image generation, and third-party integrations.
+For long-form writing, nuanced analysis, and complex instruction following, Claude consistently outperforms ChatGPT in our assessment.
+ChatGPT has advantages in image generation and third-party integrations.
 The best choice depends on your primary use case — we break this down fully in our Claude vs ChatGPT comparison.

 Is Claude free to use?